Shopping Cart

 ACE(tm) Brand elastic bandage

-When applying the ACE(tm) bandage, wrap the foot at the heel and across the toes.
-Next, wrap the bandage all the way around the foot, forming an X shape with the middle part of the bandage crossing the plantar fascia.
-Make sure to smooth down the bandage’s edges to ensure the best fit.
-When using an ACE bandage, make sure to follow all directions on the instructions on the package.
+To properly apply an ACE™ bandage for foot support, start by wrapping it around the heel and across the toes.
+Then, proceed to wrap it all the way around the foot, creating an X shape with the bandage’s middle part crossing over the plantar fascia.
+Smooth down the edges of the bandage to ensure a secure and comfortable fit.
+Remember to carefully read and follow the instructions on the package for using an ACE™ bandage.

 Reduces movement